jacob-konosx/cook-book/README.md

 # Cook Book

 > One of my first projects!
-A cook book that displays recipes.
-Users are able to login, view recipes and other users, manage their own recipes: edit and delete them.
+A cookbook that displays recipes.
+Users are able to log in, view recipes and other users, manage their own recipes: edit and delete them.
 > Live demo [_here_](https://cook-book-jekabs.herokuapp.com/).

 ## Table of Contents